Carmeldj/alx-system_engineering-devops/README.md

-# alx-system_engineering-devops
 Shell basics commands.
-This project it's about shell command and how to use terminal shorcuts
+This project it's about shell command and how to use terminal shortcuts